fasteddy516/CircuitPython_JoystickXL/README.rst

 Description
 ===========
-This CircuitPython driver simulates a *really big* USB HID joystick device - up to 128 buttons, 8 axes and 4 hat (POV) switches.
+This CircuitPython driver simulates a *really big* USB HID joystick device - up to 8 axes, 128 buttons and 4 hat (POV) switches.
 If you want to build a custom game controller with a lot of inputs - *I'm looking at you, space/flight sim pilots and racing sim drivers* - JoystickXL can help.